flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - [[flancian]] if we apply a patch, or modify the instance  in any way, the next step would be to set up alpha.social.coop.
 A good starter task for a new member ;)
        - next steps
            - join the TWG matrix: https://matrix.to/#/#socialcoop-tech:matrix.org
+           - element is a safe default if you don't have a client
 - [[checkouts]]
     - questions:
         - should we do this again?
         - any suggestions on what to do next time?
     - [[jamie]]
+        - to clarify: this was an open house that is distinct from the weekly?
+            - yes
+            - really appreciated this format
+    - b:

 ## 2024-03-25